bitorhugo/rust-101/README.md

 -> Arrays are another compund data type available in rust
 	They are fixed size and every element needs to hava the same type

+-> Both tuples and arrays are stack allocated !